microsoft/datashaper/javascript/core/docs/core.api.md

     validate(): void;
 }

+// Warning: (ae-forgotten-export) The symbol "Step" needs to be exported by the entry point index.d.ts
+// Warning: (ae-missing-release-tag) "graph" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public
+export function graph(steps: Step[], store: Store<TableContainer>): Graph<TableContainer>;

 // Warning: (ae-missing-release-tag) "GroupbyArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)